visala123/Azure-Cosmosdb-Env-Dev-Prod/README.md

 ##  Required Secrets in GitHub

-In your GitHub repo, go to **Settings → Environments → prod and dev->add Environment secrets** and add:
+In your GitHub repo, go to **Settings → Environments → prod and dev,dev-plan and prod-plan->add Environment secrets** and add:

 1.AZURE_CREDENTIALS  and the value is in Json format